Are All Goldendoodles Hypoallergenic?

 So Back To “Are All Goldendoodles Hypoallergenic”?

-The correct answer to this question is no, they are not.
-Not all Goldendoodles are created equal when it comes to be non-shedding.
 A Goldendoodle must inherit two furnishing genes to have a non-shedding coat.
 This can happen by chance, but it is much easier to achieve using DNA and selective breeding.
-Certain generations of Goldendoodles cannot inherit two furnishing genes, and therefore, will be mild to moderate shedders removing them from the list of possible candidates for those who suffer from mild to moderate allergies.
+Certain generations of Goldendoodles cannot inherit two furnishing genes, and therefore, will be mild to moderate shedders, removing them from the list of possible candidates for those who suffer from mild to moderate allergies.

 What Goldendoodle Generations are Non-Shedding?